webcomics/dosage/doc/README.txt

 For each comic Dosage has a plugin module, found in the "plugins" subdirectory of the dosagelib directory.
-Each module is a subclass of the _BasicComic class and specifies where to download its comic images.
+Each module is a subclass of the _BasicScraper class and specifies where to download its comic images.
 Some comic syndicates (GoComics for example) have a standard layout for all comics.
-For such cases a generator function creates all _BasicComic class instances from a given list of comic strips.
+For such cases a generator function creates all _BasicScraper class instances from a given list of comic strips.

 Extending Dosage